Please wait a few moments while we replace your file.

 Badiah's research is in the intersection of immigration policy, particularly as it relates to African women and youth with refugee status and asylum seekers in the U.S. Drawing from two theories of oppression: Critical Race Theory (CRT) and Africana Womanism, she critically examined the resettlement process; specifically, economic self-sufficiency, cultural integration, and trauma, and its impact on the transition to life in the US for African women with refugee status.

-Additionally, Badiah investigates refugee educational disparities in the U.S. public school system, including refugee family culture-school culture conflict.
+Additionally, Badiah investigates the carryover effects of trauma including the challenges of racism, discrimination and Islamaphobia as experienced by African Muslim refugee students’ integrating in the U.S. public school system.
 It also includes exploring from refugee parent (s)/community perspectives the difficulties in interacting with the system and supporting their child’s education in a new country, specifically the cross-cultural challenges.

 Ms. Haffejee presently mentors and works with youth from refugee backgrounds at South High School in Denver, utilizing Digital Storytelling narrative as an intervention for healing experiences of trauma for these youth.
 Badiah also coordinates and facilitates an afterschool program with these youth at South High School.